AutumnEvans418/CS-5530-Data-Science/Assignment-1/Question-2/reports/findings.md

 Question: Are there gender differences in math vs reading?
 ![plot](gender_boxplot.svg)

-Based on the boxplots above, we observe that on average males be
+Based on the boxplots above, we observe that on average males

 ## 2. Test prep impact on math
 Question: Do students who completed test prep score higher in math?